andreasburgstaller/pattern2_ws18/procedure.md

 3. Correlation Feature Selection

-"Good feature subsets contain features highly correlated with the classification, yet uncorrelated to each other"

-The Correlation Feature Selection (CFS) measure evaluates subsets of features on the basis of the following hypothesis: .[27][28]
-The following equation gives the merit of a feature subset S consisting of k features: calculated out of Rcf (is the average value of all feature-classification correlations) and Rff(is the average value of all feature-feature correlations.
+"Good feature subsets contain features highly correlated with the classification, yet uncorrelated to each other" The Correlation Feature Selection (CFS) measure evaluates subsets of features on this hypothesis.
+T Calculated out of Rcf (is the average value of all feature-classification correlations) and Rff(is the average value of all feature-feature correlations.
 The CFS criterion is defined as follows: )